oemergenc/dc-kafka-grafana-prometheus/README.md

 Username: admin
 Password: secret
 ```
-The prometheus instance will scrape every 15 seconds the host machine the following endpoint:
+The prometheus instance will scrape every 15 seconds the host machine at the following endpoint:
 ```
 http://127.0.0.1:3149/admin/metrics
 ```
 Make sure your microservice exposes a corresponding prometheus metrics endpoint at this path.

 ## Produce messages with kafakcat
-In a local environment it can be usefull to manually produce content in your kafka broker.
+In a local environment it can be useful to manually produce content in your kafka broker.
 [Kafkacat](https://github.com/edenhill/kafkacat) is useful tool for this.
 For example,
 after the docker environment is running, use the following command to produce a json message in the locally running broker:
 ```